chee-chyuan/accumulator_v3/README.md

 `cargo run -p accumulator_check_hash`

 To check if the generated epoch accumulator has a matching hash to the stored master accumulator

+To stop the program, use the `Ctrl+C` command to exit gracefully